 - Burn injuries

 These injuries usually take weeks, if not months, to fully heal.
 Many of them will leave you with lifelong scars or disabilities that you may never fully recover from.
 This means that you’ll be left with large medical bills, as well as have to take lengthy periods of time off of work.
 The financial stresses make an already traumatic situation even worse.
 You shouldn’t have to worry about how you’ll pay your bills while trying to recover from an accident that wasn’t even your fault.
 Those who were responsible for your injuries should do everything they can to make sure your life is comfortable.
 Unfortunately, they won’t unless you hold them responsible.

-When filing a claim, the first step is determining who is responsible for your accident.
+When filing a claim, the first step is determining who is responsible for your crash.
 We can’t determine liability without a proper investigation into your case, as it all depends on the details.
 However, when it comes to cases of truck driver fatigue, there are two groups that liability usually falls to.